 As a sales leader, the question becomes which one yields the highest return on investment?

 I strongly believe that your first dollar spent should be on sales management training.
-Investing in developing an awesome sales management team has a multiplying effect, as one sales manager is responsible for the performance of 8-12 sales people.
-An awesome sales management team has a dramatic impact on sales training, use of sales automation and support materials.
+Investing in developing an awesome sales management team has a multiplying effect, as one sales manager is responsible for the performance of 8-12 salespeople.
+An awesome sales management team has a dramatic impact on sales training, sales automation and support materials.

-Great sales managers can provide ongoing coaching post sales training to ensure that skills learned in training are refined and perfected.
-When it comes to the success of a CRM implementation, your front-line sales managers are critical ensuring usage and compliance.
+Great sales managers can provide ongoing coaching post-sales training to ensure that the skills learned in training are refined and perfected.
+When it comes to the success of a CRM implementation, your front-line sales managers are critical in ensuring usage and compliance.
 The same goes for the use of sales support materials.

 Why invest in your sales management team

-According to The 2016 STAR Sales Manager Development Report, only 50% of sales managers are receiving ongoing development in core job skills.
+Only 50% of sales managers receive ongoing development in core job skills.
 When I look at the data regarding the performance that highly effective sales managers produce, it becomes evident where I would invest my first dollar.